leezu/MeasurementValueLogging/docs/developer.rst

 .. autoattribute:: devices.devices.Value.unit
 .. autoattribute:: devices.devices.Value.time

 Furthermore there are so called MutliboxDevices like the `XLS200 <http://www.xlsmess.de/html/xls_200.html>`_, which allow to use multiple devices on just one serial connection.
-They additionally provide methods to open, close or "get" one of their subdevices.
+They additionally provide methods to open, close or get values from one of their subdevices.

 .. automethod:: devices.devices.MultiboxDevice.openDevice
 .. automethod:: devices.devices.MultiboxDevice.closeDevice
-.. automethod:: devices.devices.MultiboxDevice.getDevice

 Some devices, like balances provide - in additon to the base device methods - more methods.